Full-Projects/shaka-player-multi-period/test.md

-Sure, I can help you with that.
-Here's how you can improve your question:
+I see, thank you for the clarification.
+Here's the revised version of your question:

 **Title:**
-"Multi-Period MPEG-DASH Not Working with Shaka Player"
+"Buffering Goal Not Working with Multi-Period MPEG-DASH in Shaka Player"

 **Body:**
-I'm using the Shaka Player to play a multi-period MPEG-DASH video, but I'm encountering an issue.
+I'm using the Shaka Player to play a multi-period MPEG-DASH video, but I'm encountering an issue with the buffering goal.
 I have an `input.mp4` file with a duration of 30 seconds, and I want to split it into segments of 10 seconds each.

 Here are the steps I followed: